Sort roles and run the game with this role’s mechanics handled automatically.Try the Game Companion

 The Hunter: Making Your Death Count

-Hunter strategy — choosing your revenge target, leveraging the threat, and last-words plays.
+Hunter strategy — choosing your revenge target, leveraging the threat, and last-words plays in Werewolf.

 You die, and you take someone with you.
-That single sentence changes everything about how you play, how the table treats you, and how the Mafia plans their kills.
-The Hunter turns death from a defeat into a weapon — but only if you aim at the right person.
+That single sentence changes everything about how you play, how the table treats you, and how the Werewolves plan their night actions.
+The Hunter turns defeat into a weapon — but only if you aim at the right person.

 Role Card

-• Ability: When eliminated (by any cause), immediately choose one player to kill
+• Ability: When taken out (by any cause), immediately choose one player to take down with you

-• When you act: On death — triggered by vote, night kill, or any other elimination
+• When you act: When you are taken out — triggered by vote, night action, or any other cause

 How It Works

-When you die — whether voted out during the day or killed at night — you get a final act: you point at one player, and that player dies with you.
-The Game Master announces your death, reveals your role, and asks you to choose your target.
+When you are eliminated — whether voted out during the day or taken out at night — you get a final act: you point at one player, and that player goes down with you.
+The Game Master announces your fate, reveals your role, and asks you to choose your target.
 The shot is immediate and unconditional.

 In most rulesets, you must shoot.
 You can't pass or decline.
-This means if you're mislynched by the town (they vote you out thinking you're Mafia), you're still forced to take someone down.
-You'd better have a target in mind, because hesitating or choosing randomly wastes the most powerful single action in the game.
+This means if you're misvoted by the town (they vote you out thinking you're a Werewolf), you're still forced to take someone down.
+You'd better have a target in mind, because hesitating or choosing randomly wastes the single strongest action in the game.

 The Hunter's shot bypasses all protections.
 The Doctor can't save your target.
 Vote immunity from the Lover doesn't apply.
 Role blocks don't affect it.
-It's one of the only guaranteed, unconditional eliminations in Mafia — no saves, no blocks, no dodges.
+It's one of the only guaranteed, unconditional removals in Werewolf — no saves, no blocks, no dodges.

 This creates a paradox: your death is potentially more valuable than your survival.
-If you shoot a confirmed Mafioso, you've traded one Citizen for one Mafia member — a trade the town wins every time, given their numbers advantage.
-If you shoot wrong, you've killed two Citizens in one round (yourself and your innocent target).
+If you shoot a confirmed Werewolf, you've traded one Villager for one Werewolf — a trade the town wins every time, given their numbers advantage.
+If you shoot wrong, you've removed two Villagers in one round (yourself and your innocent target).
 The stakes could not be higher.

 Strategy

 1. Gather information relentlessly — your shot depends on it.
-Your revenge kill is only as good as your reads.
+Your revenge shot is only as good as your reads.
 Every round spent paying attention, tracking votes, asking questions, and building theories is an investment in the accuracy of your final shot.
-You need to know who's Mafia before you die, because once you're dead, there's no time to think.
+You need to know who's a Werewolf before you're eliminated, because once you're out, there's no time to think.

 2. Don't reveal you're the Hunter unless there's a specific tactical reason.
-If the table knows you're the Hunter, the Mafia will simply avoid killing you at night.
+If the table knows you're the Hunter, the Werewolves will simply avoid targeting you at night.
 That sounds like a benefit, but it actually wastes your power.
 You survive, but your revenge ability never triggers.
-The best Hunter is the one the Mafia kills by mistake, thinking they're removing a regular Citizen.
+The best Hunter is the one the Werewolves target by mistake, thinking they're removing a regular Villager.

-3. Take risks that other Citizens wouldn't.
+3. Take risks that other Villagers wouldn't.
 You can afford to be bold.
-Push hard accusations, challenge suspicious players directly, put yourself in the Mafia's crosshairs.
-If they kill you, you get your shot.
+Push hard accusations, challenge suspicious players directly, put yourself in the Werewolves' crosshairs.
+If they come for you, you get your shot.
 If they don't, you've contributed aggressively to town discussion.
 Either outcome is good for the town.

 5. In the endgame, your threat value becomes enormous.
-If 4 players remain and you're one of them, the Mafia faces a terrible dilemma.
-Killing you at night triggers your shot, potentially taking a Mafioso and ending the game.
+If 4 players remain and you're one of them, the Werewolves face a terrible dilemma.
+Taking you out at night triggers your shot, potentially removing a Werewolf and ending the game.
 This implicit threat can keep you alive longer than any Doctor save.
-Use that pressure — the Mafia knows the math.
+Use that pressure — the Werewolves know the math.

 What to Say: Example Speeches

-Leveraging the threat without revealing: "I'd encourage the Mafia to think carefully about tonight's target.
+Leveraging the threat without revealing: "I'd encourage the Werewolves to think carefully about tonight's target.
 Some people at this table carry insurance policies.
 I won't say more.
-But maybe focus your energy on the day vote instead of the night kill."
+But maybe focus your energy on the day vote instead of the night action."

 Making the case for your target right before dying: "Before I do what I need to do — remember this moment tomorrow.
-Player 4 and Player 9 have voted as a block on every elimination.
+Player 4 and Player 9 have voted as a block on every round.
 I can only take one.
-I'm choosing Player 4 because they drove the mislynches.
+I'm choosing Player 4 because they drove the misvotes.
 Tomorrow, finish Player 9.
 That's the path."

-After a night kill, delivering the final shot: "The Mafia killed me because I was getting close.
-My shot goes to Player 3 — they defended Player 6 when nobody else would, and Player 6 was confirmed Mafia.
+After a night elimination, delivering the final shot: "The Werewolves came for me because I was getting close.
+My shot goes to Player 3 — they defended Player 6 when nobody else would, and Player 6 was a confirmed Werewolf.
 I believe Player 3 is their partner.
 Town, take it from here."

 Common Mistakes

 Revealing early and becoming unkillable but powerless.
-Announcing "I'm the Hunter" on Day 2 gives you personal safety — the Mafia won't waste a kill on you.
+Announcing "I'm the Hunter" on Day 2 gives you personal safety — the Werewolves won't waste a night action on you.
 But your ability never triggers.
-You've traded a game-changing death shot for empty survival.
-The town doesn't need another safe body; it needs your shot on a Mafioso.
+You've traded a game-changing revenge shot for empty survival.
+The town doesn't need another safe body; it needs your shot on a Werewolf.

-Shooting emotionally after a mislynch.
+Shooting emotionally after a misvote.
 If the town votes you out unfairly, the temptation is to shoot the person who led the charge.
 Resist it.
-That player might be a Citizen with a bad read.
+That player might be a Villager with a bad read.
 Shoot based on your full-game analysis, not on the last five minutes.

 Not engaging in discussion because you have a safety net.
 Your shot is only valuable if your read is good.
 A Hunter who checks out of day discussion, doesn't track votes, and doesn't build theories will panic-shoot when the moment arrives — and probably hit an innocent player.
-Your death power doesn't excuse you from the living game.
+Your revenge ability doesn't excuse you from the living game.

 How This Role Interacts With Others

-The Mafia has to factor the Hunter into every kill decision.
-If they suspect someone is the Hunter, targeting that player means losing a teammate to the revenge shot — a two-for-one trade that most Mafia teams can't afford.
-This makes the Hunter a deterrent even when the Mafia isn't sure who holds the role.
+The Werewolves have to factor the Hunter into every elimination decision.
+If they suspect someone is the Hunter, going after that player means losing a teammate to the revenge shot — a two-for-one trade that most Werewolf teams can't afford.
+This makes the Hunter a deterrent even when the Werewolves aren't sure who holds the role.
 A suspected Hunter warps the entire night phase.

-The Sheriff is your best source for targeting data.
-If the Sheriff has revealed and named Mafia members, those names become your shortlist.
-If the Sheriff dies before sharing all their checks, your shot might be the town's last chance to act on their investigation.
+The Seer is your best source for targeting data.
+If the Seer has revealed and named Werewolves, those names become your shortlist.
+If the Seer is taken out before sharing all their divinations, your shot might be the town's last chance to act on their investigation.
 Push for information, ask hard questions, and keep your target informed by the best evidence available.

 The Jester is a trap you need to recognize.
-If you die and shoot the Jester, you've wasted your most powerful action on a player who wanted to die anyway.
-The Jester wins from town votes, not Hunter shots — but your kill still removes a non-Mafia player and squanders your only bullet.
+If you die and shoot the Jester, you've wasted your only action on a player who wanted to die anyway.
+The Jester wins from town votes, not Hunter shots — but your shot still removes a non-Werewolf player and squanders your only bullet.
 Before you fire, ask: could this person be performing?
 If their behavior has been suspiciously theatrical, aim elsewhere.

 Choosing Your Target: A Framework